 Philadelphia: Gateway to the U.S.

 A desirable destination, Philadelphia has never been easier to visit.
 With nonstop service from hubs across Europe on major international carriers, and a central location just ninety miles from New York City and 135 miles from Washington, D.C., the City of Brotherly Love’s location on the East Coast makes it a preferred entry point for travelers.

-As American Airline’s transatlantic gateway, Philadelphia plays an important role connecting travelers between destinations throughout the United States, Europe and now Africa.
+As American Airline’s transatlantic gateway, Philadelphia plays an important role connecting travelers between destinations throughout the United States, Europe, the Caribbean, Canada and Mexico.

 Once landing at Philadelphia International Airport, the Customs experience is quick and easy.
 PHL has two dozen automated passport kiosks to keep things running as efficiently as possible.
 The Office of U.S. Customs and Border Protection monitors average wait time (AWT) at American airports and Philadelphia International Airport works hard to reduce the AWT per passenger going through Passport Control.
 For the one-year period ending in December 2018, the wait in Philadelphia was 12 minutes.
 By comparison, the wait at JFK International Airport was 19 minutes and 16 minutes in Boston.
 PHL has two dozen automated passport kiosks.

 After clearing Customs, grab an Official Philadelphia Visitors Guide and a Philadelphia International Visitors Guide (available in Spanish, German, Portuguese, Italian, French, Japanese and Chinese) for all you need to know about exploring Philadelphia.